Frequently Asked Questions about

 The Bookmobile brings books and other materials to towns without a local store.
-People also made orders to receive special vegetarian products.
+People also make orders to receive special vegetarian products.
 To learn more about the Bookmobile and to make orders, contact your local church or conference.

-What does Religious Liberty mean, according to Adventists?
+What does religious liberty mean, according to Adventists?

 This is so important to Adventists because we believe God made us all with the gift of making free choices (Deuteronomy 30:15, 19).

 Yet as we look back in history, we see the problems that the church faced when the state had the power to control its citizens’ religious views and practices.
 Or when the church uses political power to force people to worship in a certain way.
 And even today, there are many places around the world where people aren’t allowed to worship freely.

 So, Adventists seek to advocate for religious liberty based on the provisions made in the law.
 For example, the First Amendment to the U.S. Constitution states that “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof.”

 Adventists advocate for this through a department in our church called Public Affairs and Religious Liberty (PARL).
 We campaign for people’s religious rights to governments and religious and international organizations.

 This department also sponsors the International Religious Liberty Association (IRLA).
 This is a non-sectarian organization supporting religious freedom around the world that works with all religions to support religious liberty.